myaboutpage/myaboutpage.github.io/7/README.md

 # What this section is used for
-Long, ultrawide picture
+long, ultrawide picture
-Boxy picture, just like friendlist
+boxy picture, just like friendlist